 The most common types of financial stresses your employees are feeling, as reported in a 2016 financial education survey conducted by the International Foundation of Employee Benefit Plans include:

 - Debt (66% of respondents)

 - Saving or paying for children’s education (51%)

 These are major life milestones, or essential costs, that impact many of your employees throughout different stages of their life at your company.
 At some time, you may get a request for an employee loan to cover one of these expenses.The requests could range from a small advance to avoid a late fee while covering basic life expenses, to an advance to fund major medical expenses.

 If you aren’t able to help, the alternate options your employee have for financing these expenses are dismal.
 According to the American Management Association, while 17% of Americans can turn to a family member or friend for financial assistance, the remainder simply don’t have a solution for emergency circumstances.
 The options available for the remaining 83% employees include consumer financing from credit cards―if they can get one―with an average of 24.9% annual percentage rates to payday loans with 300-400% APR.
 Overdraft fees on checking accounts can reach as much as 4800% APR.

 It seems like all signs point to “yes” for employee loans, but the answer might not be that simple.
 What questions should you ask to determine if this is a policy that makes sense for your organization?
 Should everyone qualify for the benefit?
 Are there alternate options an employer can consider?

-Welcome to the Future of Pay – where payroll advances and loans don’t exist because there’s a better way – and it costs you nothing.
+Welcome to the Future of Pay – where payroll advances and loans don’t exist because there’s a better way.

 Questions to ask before lending your employee money